 Beach park on Folly's west end.
 Lifeguards on duty seasonally.
 Features the Pelican Watch Pavilion and the new Dunes House building.
 Visit website for amenities/fees/hours.

 Situated on an island at the entrance to Charleston Harbor, Fort Sumter is where the American Civil War started on April 12, 1861.
 The fort is accessible only by boat.

 “Simply delightful!” -NYTheatre.com

 The Angel Oak is a Live Oak tree, estimated to be 1,400 years old.
 It stands 65ft. high and provides a 17,000 square foot area of shade.
 No admission charge.

-A plantation relic once owned by a Founding Father is a National Park Service site.
-Enjoy the grounds, historic cottage, exhibits, film, museum shop, and programs.
-Free entry.
+A plantation relic once owned by a Founding Father is a National Park Service site with grounds, historic house, exhibits, film, museum shop, and programs.
+Free.
+Open Wed-Sun.

 Begin your Charleston experience where English settlers established the first permanent European colony in Carolina.
 See a 17th-century tall ship replica, cannons and a zoo!